Long Island, NY 2019

-The rounded enclosed half of the house provides shelter and privacy.
+This Gold-LEED home, selected for Domus Best Houses, awarded for AIA Long Island as honorable recognition in Residential Sustainable Design, and nominated for Frame House of the Year Award, is called Cocoon because its round walls form a Cocoon shape towards its northern and western neighbors.
+This rounded enclosed half of the house provides shelter and privacy.
 The other glass side of the house, facing south, takes in ocean breezes and open views.
-The cedar shingle cladding blends in with the architectural material palette of the historic neighborhood.
-By tuning in to given site conditions, and with the help of environmental technologies such as photovoltaic panels, the architectural design serves both the environment and wellbeing.
+The cedar shingle cladding blends in with the historic neighborhood and benefits from local craft traditions.
+By tuning in to given site conditions, and with the help of environmental technologies such as photovoltaic panels and reflecting rainwater cistern, architectural design serves both the environment and wellbeing.

 Nina Edwards Anker